“Have it! Read it! Love it! It’s an eye opener!” – W. H.

 On July 1, 1946, millions of people around the world waited anxiously by their radios for the results of the first postwar atomic bomb tests code-named Operation CROSSROADS.

-McGee, a twenty-year old U.S. Navy Gunner’s Mate at the time, had served in the Pacific theater in World War II.
-After the war, he was one of 42,000 military, scientists, and civilian personnel assembled at the Bikini Atoll in the Marshall Islands for the two tests: Test Able from the air on 1 July and Test Baker from underwater on 25 July.
-McGee was assigned to the heavy cruiser USS “Fall River” (CA-131), the Flagship for the Target Fleet at Crossroads and responsible for the positioning of the 95 target vessels in the Bikini Lagoon.
+McGee, a twenty-year old U.S. Navy Gunner’s Mate at the time, had served in the Pacific theater in WWII.
+After the war, he was one of 42,000 military, scientists, and civilian personnel assembled at the Bikini Atoll in the Marshall Islands for two postwar atomic bomb tests: Test Able from the air on 1 July and Test Baker from underwater on 25 July.
+McGee was on the heavy cruiser USS “Fall River” (CA-131), the Flagship for the Target Fleet at Crossroads and responsible for the positioning of the 95 target vessels in the Bikini Lagoon.

-In his signature spare and straightforward writing style, McGee provides a detailed account of Tests Able and Baker, starting with the plan, the preparations, the build-up, the two rehearsals, and the tests themselves.
-To this he adds details from the “Fall River” ship logs, interviews with “Fall River” shipmates and other Crossroads participants, and the preliminary observations immediately following the tests.
+In his signature spare and straightforward writing style, McGee provides his account of Tests Able and Baker, starting with the plan, the preparations, the build-up, the rehearsals, and the tests themselves.
+He fleshes out his personal account with entries from the “Fall River” ship logs and quotes from “Fall River” shipmates and other Crossroads participants.

 “Operation Crossroads is an account full of old photographs, personal mementos, statistics, copies of routine schedules, ship’s orders, logs, newspaper articles, other eyewitness accounts, and writings from experts in the field….This book preserves the legacy of those who participated in this operation.
 In the post-World War II era, this event and its lessons should be remembered, and warnings heeded.”